sgraham/whodis/README.md

 overridden by setting `g:WhodisKey` in your .vimrc.

 Line attribution is done by colour, so you can visually see which lines correspond to which instructions.
 This works in GUI and xterm256.
+When the cursor is positioned on a coloured disassembly line, the associated source will be marked as bold to more easily correlate source with disassembly.
+This is accomplished by setting a Vim highlight attribute, which can be customized by setting 'g:WhodisHoverAttribute', for example to 'underline', or 'none'.

 A lot of directives and miscellaneous annotations are stripped out to try to make the disassembly more readable, so if you're looking for something more than